Sharp from the start: Bolts trounce KW 49-14 on senior night

-The Bolts football team got the fast start it was looking for Friday night and then some.
-They lit up the scoreboard on their first four possessions and scored 28 points before Kelly Walsh’s offense even crossed midfield.
+The Thunder Basin High School football team got the fast start it was looking for Friday night, and then some.
+The Bolts lit up the scoreboard on their first four possessions and built a 28-0 lead before Kelly Walsh’s offense even crossed midfield.

-Thunder Basin tacked on 14 more points to take a stranglehold on the game with a 42-0 halftime lead.
-It was a breath of fresh air for a team that’s been forced to come back in four of its victories this season.
+Thunder Basin tacked on 14 more points to take a stranglehold on the game with a 42-0 halftime lead and eventual 49-14 win.
+It was a breath of fresh air for a team that’s been forced to come from behind to win four of its games this season.

-The Bolts went on to win 49-14, after the running clock kicked in with 8:46 left in the third quarter.
-The victory moves TBHS to 8-0 on the season and clinches the No. 1 seed in the 4A playoffs.
+The victory moves TBHS to 8-0 on the season and clinches the No. 1 seed in the Class 4A playoffs.

+“I think all three phases of the game played great for the first time in, I don’t know, it’s been a while.”

-The Bolts finally showed what its offense can do when clicking, and their senior quarterback Mason Hamilton was right in the middle of the offensive outburst.
-He has been itching to get his breakout game out of the way and KW was the unfortunate team that faced him while he was firing on all cylinders.
+The Bolts finally showed what its offense can do when clicking, and senior quarterback Mason Hamilton was right in the middle of the offensive outburst.
+He has been itching to get a breakout game out of the way and Kelly Walsh was the unfortunate team that faced him while he was firing on all cylinders.

 Most quarterbacks would’ve taken Hamilton’s halftime stat line in a heartbeat.
-He threw for 239 yards and three touchdowns on 15-18 completions, before adding one more touchdown during the abbreviated second half.
+He threw for 239 yards and three touchdowns completing 15-of-18 attempts.
+He added another touchdown during a second half shortened by a running clock.

 “That’s the best feeling as a quarterback is when not just you have the stats, but you see your offense click as a whole,” Hamilton said.
 “I’ve been waiting for this since Week One, since like the beginning of the season — to go out and do what all of us know that we can do.”

-Predictably, the star on the other side of the ball was Caleb Driskill — Thunder Basin’s senior linebacker, who is getting looks from Arizona State University and many others.
+Predictably, the star on the other side of the ball was Caleb Driskill, Thunder Basin’s senior linebacker who is getting looks from Arizona State University and many other Division I programs.
 He was everywhere Friday night, racking up 10 tackles, but his most impressive feat might’ve been on special teams.

-The Bolts scored the opening touchdown just 3 minutes into the game, and it came from someone who’d never seen the end zone in a varsity game.
-Junior Hayden Lundberg capped the 65-yard opening drive with a 7-yard touchdown, taking a jet sweep around the left edge to the pylon for a 7-0 lead.
+The Bolts scored the opening touchdown just three minutes into the game, and it came from someone who’d never seen the end zone in a varsity game.
+Junior Hayden Lundberg capped a 65-yard opening drive with a 7-yard touchdown, taking a jet sweep around the left edge to the pylon for a 7-0 lead.

-A tackle by Driskill on third-and-1 forced KW into a three-and-out on its first possession, before the Bolts eagerly retook the field.
+A tackle by Driskill on third-and-1 forced Kelly Walsh into a three-and-out on its first possession before the Bolts eagerly retook the field.

 Hamilton completed his first two throws of the drive, making him 6-6.
-Then on the fourth play, he zipped a sidearm throw to Warren Carr on a middle screen and he outran the defense for a 46-yard touchdown and 14-0 lead 7 minutes into the game.
+Then on the fourth play, he zipped a sidearm throw to Warren Carr on a middle screen and Carr outran the defense for a 46-yard touchdown and 14-0 lead seven minutes into the game.

-Driskill’s first blocked punt gave the offense its next scoring opportunity on KW’s 29-yard line.
+Driskill’s first blocked punt gave the offense its next scoring opportunity on the Trojans’ 29-yard line.
 Hamilton should’ve had his second touchdown throw of the first quarter four plays later, but receiver Blaine Allen lost his footing at the goal line after a 15-yard gain.

 Hamilton and Allen were joking with each other about the play a minute later, though, because running back Jaxon Pikula powered his way into the end zone on the next play for the 21-0 lead.